Song Joong Ki And Song Hye Kyo To Hold Wedding Photo Shoot In San Francisco? ‘DOTS’ Writer Gushes About Couple

 The photographer, Hong Jang Hyun, has worked with other celebrity couples, including Bae Yong Joon-Park Soo Jin and Lee Hyori-Lee Sang Soon — adding more to speculations that a wedding photo shoot might be in the works.

 San Francisco is reportedly a special place for Song Joong Ki and Song Hye Kyo.
-Apparently, the couple has privately traveled there last year, with Song Hye Kyo expressing her admiration to the city.
+Apparently, the couple privately traveled there last year, with Song Hye Kyo expressing her admiration of the city.

 Meanwhile, Kim Eun Sook, the award-winning writer of the global hit drama Descendants Of The Sun, recently opened up about the Song-Song couple.
 The famous writer gushed about Song Joong Ki and Song Hye Kyo during a panel discussion on September 6.